-The University at Buffalo Pediatric Dentistry Residency Program is fully accredited by the Commission on Dental Accreditation of the American Dental Association.
-It also satisfies all requirements for board eligibility as outlined by the the American Academy of Pediatric Dentistry.
+The University at Buffalo Pediatric Dentistry Residency Program is accredited by the Commission on Dental Accreditation.

-Our goal is to train students to become proficient in all phases of pediatric dentistry including:
+Our goal is to train residents to become proficient in all phases of pediatric dentistry including:

 Rotations to medicine, anesthesia, the emergency room and specialty pediatric clinics are also included.
 Limited time is also spent teaching pre-doctoral dental students in the hospital and university clinics.

-The clinical facilities include 18 operatories at the Women and Children's Hospital of Buffalo, private practice sites, the UB School of Dental Medicine as well as a mobile dental van are available for clinical rotations.
+The clinical facilities include 18 operatories in an outpatient clinic on the medical campus, and clinical facilities at the Women and Children's Hospital of Buffalo, private practice sites, the UB School of Dental Medicine and a mobile dental van.

 A certificate is awarded upon completion of the program.
-The Pediatric Dentistry MS program is offered as a three-year program.
+The Pediatric Dentistry master's degree program is offered as an optional three-year program.
 Clinical certification and awarding of a degree occur simultaneously.
 Master's degree course syllabi will be selected, reviewed, and approved based on each resident's research interests and performance.
-Approval of basic science courses must be obtained by the Program Director.
+Approval of basic science courses must be obtained from the Program Director.

 All residents are required to complete and present an approved research project.
-All residents must complete the Human Subjects Protection tutorial.
 Residents must demonstrate that they have learned and understand the scientific process of research design, data collection, statistical analysis and public speaking skills (oral or poster presentation).
-Residents may collaborate with and are encouraged to choose faculty outside the program as mentors to broaden their research experience.
+Residents may collaborate with and are encouraged to choose faculty outside the department as mentors to broaden their research experience.

-All applicants must possess a DDS or DMD from a CODA-accredited dental school and submit all application materials through the Postdoctoral Application Support Service ( PASS program).
+All applicants must possess a DDS or DMD from a Commission on Dental Accreditation (CODA) accredited dental school and submit all application materials through the Postdoctoral Application Support Service (PASS program).
 PASS allows you as the applicant to provide standard information required for participating dental schools so that you do not have to complete multiple applications.
-You will need to register with the National Match Service in order to obtain a Match code for your PASS application.
+The program participates in the National Match Program so you will need to register with the National Match Service in order to be admitted to the program.
 To register, go to the Match website: http://www.natmatch.com/dentres.